xrdocs/application-hosting/_blogs/2016-06-28-xr-app-hosting-architecture-quick-look.md

 *  See the gray box inside the XR control plane LXC ?
 This is the XR linux shell.

    **P.S.
 This is what you drop into when you issue a  `vagrant ssh` [[*]]({{ base_path }}/tutorials/iosxr-vagrant-quickstart)**.
+   Another way to get into the XR linux shell is by issuing a `bash` command in XR CLI.
    {: .notice--info}

    The XR linux shell that the user interacts with is really the `global-vrf` network namespace